iandioch/betelgeuse/posts/2016/01/03/cpssd.md

 I had a pretty good CV going into the course.
 Competitive programming helped me hugely.
 Do some if you're not doing it already; if it's not too late, do the [AIPO](http://aipo.computing.dcu.ie/).
 You'll also get more information about the course at the AIPO no doubt.

 My interview went very well.
 There were 2 interview rooms running in parallel, and 3 days of interviews, so other people had different experiences.
 However, the problem I was asked was remarkably straight-forward.
 If it were a problem at a programming competition, almost every competitor would solve it.
 I'm not sure if I'm allowed to share what it was exactly, as they might be planning on re-using the same questions for future interviews.
 If they are, you're good.
 It was a fair question for a pre-uni programmer.

+If you're looking to stay on campus, put Hampstead higher in your preferences than Larkfield.
+In Larkfield, there are two bedrooms sharing a tiny kitchen and a tiny bathroom.
+In Hampstead, there are 5 bedrooms, each with their own bathroom, and all sharing a very reasonably sized sitting room and kitchen.
+Choose #TeamHampstead.

+As a sidenote, staying on campus is *great*.

 # Ar an gCúrsa